allegheny-computer-science-203-s2021/lab03/reflection.md

 ## Summary Task List for the Laboratory Assignment

+Add checkmarks to completed tasks.

+- [ ] Participated in previous sprint review and retrospective.
 - [ ] Used ZenHub board.
 - [ ] Contributed to the GitHub Issue Tracker (this effort should be made by a team as a whole).
 - [ ] Contributed to the GitHub Pull Requests (this effort should be made by a team as a whole).